deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

    .. mdp-value:: no

-         Use the new soft-core potential as described in the `reference manual`_
+         Use the new soft-core potential function as described in the `reference manual`_

 .. mdp:: couple-lambda1